abeltje1/abeltje1.github.io/en/startSaldo.md

 ---

-## En nu?
+## Final check
-Heb je:
+Have you
-* De contract instellingen gedaan?
+* Updated the contract settings for zero hours and fixed hours?
-* Een startdatum van saldo ingesteld?
+* Inserted a balance startdate?
-* Het startsaldo van je teamleden ingevuld?
+* Inserted all of your teammembers start values?

-Gefeliciteerd, eitje zal nu automatisch voor iedereen het saldo netjes bijhouden.
+Congratulations, eitje will keep everyone balances in check.

 ---